How to promote e-safety effectively

 Tips on how to set parental controls on various devices is very helpful and builds the awareness that it isn’t just a PC that children need to be safe with.

 We hope that this area is never needed but it is vital that parents and staff know how and where to seek more support about issues or websites that worry them.
 Include a ‘how to get help’ section which guides parents through what the school can and can’t do in the case of concern.

 The best way to help parents understand that teaching e-safety from a young age is as vital as teaching your child to cross the road safely and not talk to strangers is through workshops and training sessions.
 There are many fantastic outside providers who can come into school and work with staff, parents and pupils to form a cohesive approach.
 When you do this, as we are sure you already are, make sure you inform parents via your website in your news and e-safety page.
 This will strengthen the profile of e-safety in your school and demonstrate your commitment to it.

 Set up a comment box so parents can give testimonials to encourage other parents to attend the next session.

-Keeping everyone up-to-date with news from any events related to e-safety is also vital to raising awareness of its importance.
+Keeping everyone up-to-date with news from events related to e-safety is also vital in terms of how to promote e-safety and its importance.
 Advice and new resource are constantly becoming available so a regular news item focusing on e-safety, jam packed with tips and support is a quick way to keep parents and pupils alert, involved and putting e-safety at the forefront of their minds.
 Take a look at Latchmere Schools news to see this idea in action.

-If you would like more support with using your school website to support your e-safety agenda or with making sure your website is Ofsted ready contact Lisa Savage on 020 7404 3400 or email@example.com
+If you would like more support with using your school website or tips on how to promote e-safety effectively please do get in touch.
+Also we are on-hand to help if you need assistance in making sure your school website is Ofsted ready!
+Contact Lisa Savage on 020 7404 3400 or email@example.com